Blog

 Not all heroes wear capes – reflections on the UnAwards Masterclass 2026

 The idea behind the annual UnAwards is to celebrate the unsung comms heroes across the public sector.
-Communications teams across the country can nominate campaigns they have worked on over the year and are judged by a panel of leading industry experts across a number of different categories.
-Led by the charismatic Darren Caveney from Comms2PointTo, it is now in its 11th year and widely considered to be the high point in the calendar for showing best practice across public sector comms.
+Categories span a wide range of comms activities from best campaigns, content creation, and videos to best team and young communicator.
+Entries from across the country are judged by a panel of leading industry experts.
+Led by the charismatic Darren Caveney from comms2point0, it is now in its 11th year and widely considered to be the high point in the calendar for best practice across public sector comms.
+This is further strengthened by the associated community and comradery that has developed around these awards over the last decade.

 What is the UnAwards Masterclass?

-Following the awards each December, the Masterclass is an opportunity for winners to share the highs and lows of their campaigns, what challenges they faced, how they managed internal stakeholders, engaged with local communities or created campaigns that delivered beyond expectations with limited resources.
+Following the awards each December, the Masterclass is an opportunity for winners to share the highs and lows of their campaigns, what challenges they faced, how they managed internal stakeholders, engaged with local communities or created campaigns that delivered beyond expectations, and always with limited resources.

 What a lovely bunch of humans!

-We have been involved, and a sponsored the UnAwards for a number of years, but this was my first foray into this community and what a lovely bunch they are!
-In amongst the case studies of best practice, including different ways Councils are using video content, to the engagement rates of email for resident surveys, it was also an opportunity for colleagues to share personal reflections.
-Whether that was in how to deal with changes in political leadership, the impact of LGA or the impact on going through the menopause, all presentations were done with humour, humility and grace… and a healthy splattering of film references befitting the venue – the Everman Cinema in Birmingham.
+e-shot have been involved as an industry partner and a sponsored of the UnAwards for several years, but this was my first foray into this community and what a lovely bunch they are!
+In amongst the different ways Councils are using video content, to the impact email campaigns have on engagement rates for resident surveys, it was also an opportunity for colleagues to share personal reflections Whether that was how to deal with changes in political leadership, the impact of local government reorganisation or the joy of going through the menopause, all presentations were done with humour, humility and grace… and a healthy splattering of film references befitting the venue – the Everman Cinema in Birmingham.

-I can’t wait to see what the next UnAwards have in store this coming December, but it will be another opportunity to celebrate the unsung heroes across the public sector supporting their communities and having real impact.
+I can’t wait to see what the next UnAwards have in store, I know it will be another opportunity to celebrate the unsung comms heroes across the public sector as they support their communities with real impact.

 Here is a list of all the winners who presented in Birmingham: